Predicting memorization within Large Language Models fine-tuned for classification: Introduction

 \section{Introduction}

-Large Language Models (LLM) have revolutionized the way we approach natural language understanding.
+Large Language Models (LLMs) have revolutionized the way we approach natural language understanding.
 The availability to the general public of models such as ChatGPT, capable of solving a wide range of tasks without adaptation, has democratized their use.
-However, a growing number of articles have shown that these models memorize a significant proportion of their training data, raising some legal and ethical challenges \citep{zhang_understanding_2017, carlini_quantifying_2023, mireshghallah_empirical_2022}.
+However, a growing body of research have shown that these models memorize a significant proportion of their training data, raising legal and ethical challenges \citep{zhang_understanding_2017, carlini_quantifying_2023, mireshghallah_empirical_2022}.
 The impact of memorization is ambiguous.
-On the one hand, it poses a serious threat to privacy and intellectual property because LLM are often trained on large datasets including sensitive and private information.
-Practical attacks have been developed to extract this information from training datasets \citep{carlini_extracting_2021, lukas_analyzing_2023, yu_bag_2023, nasr_scalable_2023}, and LLM have also been shown to plagiarize copyrighted content at inference time \citep{lee_language_2023, henderson_foundation_2024}.
-On the other hand, memorization has a positive impact on model's performance, because memorized samples are very informative.
-Studies revealed that outliers are more likely to be memorized, and that these memorized outliers help the model to generalized to similar inputs \citep{feldman_does_2020, feldman_what_2020, wang_memorization_2024}.
+On the one hand, it poses a serious threat to privacy and intellectual property because LLMs are often trained on large datasets including sensitive and private information.
+Practical attacks have been developed to extract this information from training datasets \citep{carlini_extracting_2021, lukas_analyzing_2023, yu_bag_2023, nasr_scalable_2023}, and LLMs have also been shown to plagiarize copyrighted content at inference time \citep{lee_language_2023, henderson_foundation_2024}.
+On the other hand, memorization can positively impact model's performance, because memorized samples are highly informative.
+Studies have revealed that outliers are more likely to be memorized, and that these memorized outliers help the model generalize to similar inputs \citep{feldman_does_2020, feldman_what_2020, wang_memorization_2024}.